johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ### Intra-cultural contexts ###

-Because God sends the whole messianic community towards all the peoples and cultures of the world, mission is not limited to crossing geographic, ethnic or intercultural barriers. *Intra-cultural mission* recognises that the messianic community is *sent* towards the people within its own original context.
+Because God sends the whole messianic community towards all the peoples and cultures of the world, mission is not limited to crossing geographic, ethnic or intercultural barriers. *Intra-cultural mission* identifies that the messianic community is called and *sent* towards the people within its own original context.

--	Intra-cultural sending implies co-operating with God's purposes and forming disciples *wherever* we are working: carrying vocational responsibility in ways that influence and transform homes, families, communities, workplaces and institutions.
+-	Intra-cultural sending implies co-operating with God's purposes and forming disciples *wherever* we are working: living out our vocational responsibility in ways that influence and transform homes, families, communities, workplaces and institutions.

 -	Whatever vocational role we occupy, each disciple should recognise how faithfulness to the Messiah's missional priorities creates opportunities to introduce messianic perspectives, biblical truths and spiritual power into our personal and vocational contexts.

--	This includes participation in health-, wealth- and other worth-creating activities, such as arts, sports, media, civil service and government, which have historically been overlooked, or devalued, by some forms of Christian spirituality.
+-	This includes participation in health-, wealth- and other worth-creating activities, such as arts, sports, media, civil service and government, which have historically been overlooked or devalued by some forms of Christian spirituality.

 ### — Option — ⌥ ###